forter/security-101-for-saas-startups/security.md

 ## Phase 5: "Look ma!, I'm in the newspaper"

 When you have a clear business need (great business success) and a respectable security budget, start looking for a Director of Security (or VP Security or CISO) that can fit into your organization.
 This is a process that can take many months.
 The reason is the requirement for high technical skills needed in the first stages, and taking responsibility off the CEO/CTO that require other traits, such as participating in the sales cycle, and signing official company papers.
-And of course the security officer, must fit into your organisation's culture.
+And of course the security officer must fit into your organisation's culture.
 A live example of such person can be found in this video:[https://www.infoq.com/presentations/security-etsy](https://www.infoq.com/presentations/security-etsy).

 ### Deciding on a budget - Build a Threat Model